tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

-for example between teacher and pupil if we do not agree whether the communication is complementary or symmetrical it becomes problematic everyone hears what you say friends listen to what you say best friends listen to what you don't say 23 proves questionnaire how to ask good questions in the late 19th century light conversation or small talk in modern English see Small Talk was crucial to the success of an evening being refined was not about saying the right thing without having to think to hard nor was it about getting the other person to laugh at one's Charming witty remarks instead the ideal neighbor at a dinner party was the one
+for example between teacher and pupil if we do not agree whether the communication is complementary or symmetrical it becomes problematic everyone hears what you say friends listen to what you say best friends listen to what you don't say

+## proust's questionnaire how to ask good questions

+in the late 19th century light conversation or small talk in modern English see Small Talk was crucial to the success of an evening being refined was not about saying the right thing without having to think to hard nor was it about getting the other person to laugh at one's Charming witty remarks instead the ideal neighbor at a dinner party was the one